AutomateThePlanet/Bellatrix-Documentation/docs/desktop-automation/page-objects.md

 ```csharp
 public partial class MainDesktopPage : AssertedPage
 ```
-All Bellatrix page objects are implemented as partial classes which means that you have separate files for different parts of it- actions, elements, assertions but at the end, they are all built into a single type.
+All BELLATRIX page objects are implemented as partial classes which means that you have separate files for different parts of it- actions, elements, assertions but at the end, they are all built into a single type.
 This makes the maintainability and readability of these classes much better.
 Also, you can easier locate what you need.
-You can always create Bellatrix page objects yourself inherit one of the 3 classes- AssertedPage or Page.
+You can always create BELLATRIX page objects yourself inherit one of the 3 classes- AssertedPage or Page.
 We advise you to follow the convention with partial classes, but you are always free to put all pieces in a single file.
 ```csharp
 public void TransferItem(string itemToBeTransfered, string userName, string password)
 {